acornejo/kilobot-labs/README.md

     cur_light = average / 300
 ```

-Throughout we mantain high and low light threhsolds, initially we set
+Throughout we maintain high and low light thresholds, initially we set
 the high threshold equal to zero, and the low threshold equal to 1024
-(observe that the high and low thresolds are initially inverted, this is
+(observe that the high and low thresholds are initially inverted, this is
  done on purpose to guarantee an update).

 In the main program loop, whenever the current light value is less than
 the low threshold, we simply update the thresholds to be +-5% difference
 of the current light value.
 On the other hand, if the current light
-threhsold exceeds the high threshold, then we also update the
+threshold exceeds the high threshold, then we also update the
 thresholds, and we switch the moving direction; we also insert a delay
-of 300ms to avoid switching directions repeatedly and unecessarily
+of 300ms to avoid switching directions repeatedly and unnecessarily
 stressing the motors.
 The pseudo-code of the main loop looks as follows:

 ```